ltdk96/review_rails_tutorial/README.md

 	* named routes

-3. THINGs that MAKE SENSE:
+3. THINGs that MAKE SENSE (but I won't spend time doing it):

 	a.
 TDD with RSpec:
 	* models, requests & helpers